Notes on Thermit Welding

-Thermit welding is the joining process in which heat required for melting and joining of components is obtained due to the exothermic chemical reaction.
-When ignition powder is initiated using the matchbox, the heat generated due to the burning of igniting powder is used to initiate the chemical reaction in the thermit mixture, which is used for melting and joining plates called thermit welding.
+Thermit welding is the joining process in which the heat required for the melting and joining of components is obtained due to the exothermic chemical reaction.
+When ignition powder is initiated using the matchbox, the heat generated due to the burning of the igniting powder is used to trigger the chemical reaction in the thermit mixture, which is used for melting and joining plates, called thermit welding.
 The chemical reaction in thermit welding is

 8 Al + 3 Fe3O4 –> 9 Fe + 4 Al2O3 + Heat